 If a Lead Analyst is available to take the case, ABA Billing will request an authorization for an Initial Assessment from eQHealth Solutions, which will result in a 30-day window to create a Behavior Analysis Service Plan (BASP).
 The analyst should not move forward with the assessment/plan development until notified by ABA Billing that the Initial Assessment request has been approved by eQHealth Solutions.
 If the client was placed on the Waitlist, the Regional Director should alert ABA Billing as soon as an analyst is available to take the case so that the Initial Assessment authorization may be requested.

-*A Lead Analyst is the assigned, BCBA-credentialed Provider that is responsible for the execution and outcomes the case
+*A Lead Analyst is the assigned, BCBA-credentialed Provider that is responsible for the execution and outcomes the case.

 The Behavior Analysis Service Plan Initial Assessment (see details below) must be completed and dated within the 30-day Initial Assessment window approved by eQHealth Solutions.
 Its approval will authorize ongoing services hours for the client for a period up to 6-months (initial authorization period), at the end of which, the analyst must complete a BASP Reassessment to continue services (see Maintaining Client Services).
 The analyst may start ongoing services with the client once notified by ABA Billing that the BASP Initial Assessment has been submitted and is “approved.”
 The Provider must submit a Clinical Information Form (see Appendix F), marking “Continuation of Services,” for Request Type, when submitting the BASP Initial Assessment (and with each subsequent BASP Reassessment).
 Providers should complete the entire form, do not have to indicate the PA# or sign the form, and should complete the questions on the form to the best of their ability.